berrypauljoshua/ArduinoStarterKitProjectsBook/README.md

 ## Project 03 - Love-o-Meter
 A project demonstrating reading analog values and using the Serial Monitor to display information from the program and circuit.

+## Project 04 - Color Mixing Lamp
+A project demonstrating the technique of Pulse Width Modulation (PWM) to vary the duty cycle of a pin to fade an RGB LED.